Coventry Building Society to Let Mortgages

 Increased Rental Coverage Ratio: Prior to 2017, lenders would grant buy to let mortgages to landlords with a rental coverage ratio of 125%.
 Nowadays, landlords need a rental coverage ratio of at least 145% and 170% for standard buy to lets and houses in multiple occupation, respectively.
 Lenders will only accept a rental coverage ratio estimate that is based on a professional surveyor’s valuation, which means landlords cannot simply increase the rental coverage ratio on their application.

 We work with most UK lenders including Coventry Building Society, which means we have access to leading buy to let mortgage rates.
 Additionally, we recognise that finding the right buy to let mortgage deal for you can be strenuous and time consuming.
 We can deliver personal advice and guidance to help you through every stage of the application and beyond.
-If you feel like you would benefit from the assistance of one of our buy to let mortgage advisers, fill in our call back request form, or alternatively call us directly on 0117 313 7780 for a FREE initial consultation.
+If you feel like you would benefit from the assistance of one of our buy to let mortgage advisers, fill in our call back request form, or alternatively call us direct.